 She claims endorsements from Spokane City Council President Breean Beggs, State Senator Marko Liias (D-Edmonds), who recently lost a bid for lieutenant governor, Spokane Public Schools Board of Directors Member Nikki Lockwood, union groups like the Spokane Regional Labor Council, and progressive groups like Fuse Washington.

 Spokane City Council District 3

-Current City Council Member Candice Mumm is term-limited and cannot seek re-election this year.
+Current City Council Member Candace Mumm is term-limited and cannot seek re-election this year.
 This district represents Northwest Spokane.
 The other seat is held by Council Member Karen Stratton.

 Zappone has worked as a teacher in several Spokane-area schools, and volunteered in public health during the pandemic.
 He is a Fulbright Scholar who has degrees from Georgetown and Princeton.
 He ran for state representative against incumbent Rep. Mike Volz (R-Spokane) in 2020, losing narrowly but surprising many with a relatively strong showing in a typically solid-red district.

 He claims endorsements from a plethora of union groups including the Spokane Regional Labor Council, saying on his website he has the most labor endorsements of any candidate, as well as progressive groups like Fuse Washington.

 Lish runs D. Lish's Hamburgers, a Spokane business co-founded by his parents.